Juris-M/jurism-docs/tutorial.rst

 So we need to render all Japanese text in roman characters and add an English translation of titles in square brackets.

 We want to quote the Japanese article by Morishita and the book by Akamine in our article.
 At the moment we only have the titles, authors etc. in kanji/kana so we need to add roman transliterations of these, plus an English translation of the title of Akamine's book.
 First we have to tell Jurism which language each item is in.
-We do this by writing the two-letter language code (*ja*,*en* etc.) in the language field.
+We do this by writing the two-letter language code (*ja*, *en* etc.) in the language field.
 NOTE: we have to use the two-letter language code and not the name of the language (*English*, *日本語* etc.) So if the language field has already been set to the name of a language you will need to change it to the two-letter code.
-Once we have done that we right-click the label next to each relevant field, choose *Add Variant*, and enter the transliteration into roman characters and then an English translation of the item.
+Next we right-click the label next to each relevant field, choose *Add Variant*, and enter the transliteration into roman characters and then an English translation of the item.

 .. raw:: html